 In 2009, we adopted the slogan “History on the Move” to describe our move from 41 S Prairie Ave to the Solomon Cottage at what was then known as The Youth Campus.

 The Solomon Cottage was built in 1908 as an intake center and dormitory for the Illinois Industrial School for Girls (later known as the Youth Campus), and was named for Hannah Solomon, a renowned social reformer who served as the School’s first President.
-The building is listed on the National Register of Historic Places and, in 1908, was situated at the entrance of the School’s campus, a 40-acre farm bequeathed by Park Ridge pioneers Mary and Mancel Talcott.
-For over 100 years, the Youth Campus was a landmark institution for Park Ridge, serving thousands of orphaned and displaced young people in a family-like setting in a community of cottages.
+The building is listed on the National Register of Historic Places and, in 1908, was situated at the entrance of the School’s campus, a 40-acre farm whose purchase was funded in part by a bequest of Park Ridge pioneer Mary Talcott, widow of Mancel Talcott, Jr. For over 100 years, the Youth Campus was a landmark institution for Park Ridge, serving thousands of orphaned and displaced young people in a family-like setting in a community of cottages.

 When the Youth Campus ceased its Park Ridge operations in 2012, the Park Ridge Park District acquired the property, created Prospect Park and preserved a small number of historic buildings, including the Solomon Cottage.
 We successfully entered into a long-term lease with the Park District on November 9, 2016 and began renovating the cottage as the new, permanent home of the Park Ridge Historical Society in the Park Ridge History Center.

 The Park Ridge History Center will celebrate the people, places and events of Park Ridge through exhibits, education and community engagement.
 The building will accommodate our monthly meetings, as well as lectures, community gatherings, concerts and other presentations, and it will also house important archival material from the city’s past.